mhowlett/ngx_data_vs_time/README.md

 This is an nginx module for providing simulation data to datavstime.com.
 In fact, it's the backend used by the demo on the website.

+I built this because DvT can put considerable strain on the datasource it's connected to, so I needed something very performant for the demo.
+I expect this is going to be at least a couple of orders of magnitude more efficient than connecting to a real database (it's doing far less work).

-Currently, that is all it can do.
-In the future, it will may get extended to enable proxying of data from common data sources.
+Currently, providing simulation data is all it can do.
+In the future, it may get extended to enable proxying of data from common data sources, though where possible this functionality will be included directly in the front end.

 ## Docker